On the cohomology of $p$-adic analytic spaces, I: The basic comparison theorem: Overconvergent geometric syntomic cohomology

 The following proposition generalizes the computations from \cite[Sec.\,3.2.2]{CDN3} done in the case when $X$ has a semistable integral model over a finite extension of $K$. \begin{proposition} Let $X$ be a smooth dagger variety over $C$.
-Let $r\geq 0$. \begin{enumerate} \item If $X$ is quasi-compact then the cohomology of the complex $\R\Gamma_{\hk}(X)\wh{\otimes}_{F^{\nr}}^{\R}\wh{\B}^+_{\st}$ is classical and we have \item If $X$ is quasi-compact there is a natural isomorphism
+Let $r\geq 0$. \begin{enumerate} \item If $X$ is quasi-compact then the cohomology of the complex $\R\Gamma_{\hk}(X)\wh{\otimes}_{F^{\nr}}^{\R}\wh{\B}^+_{\st}$ is classical and we have an isomorphism of $(\phi,N)$-modules over $F^{\rm nr}$